PixarAnimationStudios/ruby-jss/README-2.0.0.md

 In ruby-jss 2.0 and up, the OAPI spec is used to automatically generate hundreds of 'base' classes in ruby-jss, each with automatically generated attribute getters, setters, validators, and other useful methods.
 These base classes can then be used as the superclasses of the Jamt Pro API objects we implement for direct use in ruby-jss - and the majority of the coding is already done!
 The subclasses implementing objects in ruby-jss can then be expanded and customized beyond the simple, auto-generated superclass.

 Not only does this make it fast and simple to implement new objects in ruby-jss, but allows fast and simple updates to existing objects, when new functionality is introduced to the API.

+Hopefully it will also allow a single version of ruby-jss to work with a wide range of Jamf Pro versions, as API endpoint versions are added and deprecated (details of how that'll work are TBD)

-If you develop ruby-jss, please see (documentation link TBA) for more info about how to use the auto-generated classes.
+If you develop ruby-jss, please see (documentation link will go here) for more info about how to use the auto-generated classes, or reach out to us.
+(See [Contact](#contact), below)

 ### Autoloading with Zeitwerk
-<a id="markdown-autoloading-with-zeitwerk" name="autoloading-with-zeitwerk"></a>

 Because the classes generated from the OAPI spec number in the hundreds, it's a waste of memory and time to load all of them in every time you `require 'ruby-jss'`, since most of them will never be used for any given application.